xcape-io/ArduinoProps/README.md

 However, on Arduino the limit is for the addition of topic length + message length:
 - Wifi shield limit is 80 bytes
-- Yun limit (due to Bridge) is 120 bytes
+- Yún limit (due to Bridge) is 120 bytes

 DATA messages when many I/O like on Arduino Mega 2560 and MESG information messages can go very long, and crash the sketch without notice at run-time.